The School Facilities Project

 During phase 1, we worked with Oasis Academy to support them identify activities that will appeal to their pupils as well as how to maximise the space they had available to them.

-Big thanks also to Active Partnerships who commissioned the video (right) – produced by Tale Productions – which explains a bit more about our work.
+Big thanks also to Active Partnerships who commissioned the video (above) – produced by Tale Productions – which explains a bit more about our work.

 Sport England Support

 Use our School is a free resource from Sport England that supports schools to open their facilities to the community.

 Opening your facilities at evenings and weekends can benefit your school (raised profile and presence in the community and delivering physical and mental health benefits) and your community’s local sports clubs.

 RESOURCE: London Sport has published case studies from Telferscot Primary School (Lambeth), Alexandra Park School (Haringey) and Park Walk Primary (Kensington & Chelsea) to support more schools to open up their sports facilities to the community.
 As well as outlining the specific project each school undertook, the case studies explain the impact of the project and recommendations to support your school get more children physically active.

 NEWS: Funding has now closed and 84 schools have been awarded grants.
 In total, London Sport has distributed almost £800,000 across 23 boroughs.
 Read our full press release here.